cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

     procedure as many times as needed to systematically measure the downtime of your applications in production.
 Feel free to contact EDB for assistance.

-Future versions of Cloud Native PostgreSQL will enable users to control PostgreSQL's continuous recovery mechanism via Write-Ahead Log (WAL) shipping by creating a new cluster that is a replica of another PostgreSQL instance.
+Future versions of CloudNativePG will enable users to control PostgreSQL's continuous recovery mechanism via Write-Ahead Log (WAL) shipping by creating a new cluster that is a replica of another PostgreSQL instance.
 This will open up two main use cases:

-- replication over different Kubernetes clusters in Cloud Native PostgreSQL
+- replication over different Kubernetes clusters in CloudNativePG
-- *0 cutover time* migrations to Cloud Native PostgreSQL with the `pg_basebackup` bootstrap method
+- *0 cutover time* migrations to CloudNativePG with the `pg_basebackup` bootstrap method